 Please visit the Health Services page on the District's website.

-Each school offers a variety of related services to meet the academic and social-emotional needs of students.
+Each of our schools offers a variety of related services to meet the academic and social-emotional needs of students.
 Examples of related services include:

 District 401's Policy on Special Education

-Procedures and practices in this area are governed by District 401's policy on children with disabilities, which can be found in Section 6:120 of the Board of Education's District Policy Manual.
-The policy includes the following provisions:
+As noted above, our procedures and practices with regard to special education services are governed by the D401 Board of Education's policy on the education of children with disabilities, which can be found in Section 6:120 of the District Policy Manual.